Cervical Spine Surgery in India

 The hospital stay following Cervical Spine Surgery may up to seven days.
 Activity is an important part of recovery; a patient is encouraged to walk the first or second day after surgery.
 This is to reduce the risks of blood clots.
 Normally a surgeon orders a collar/neck brace, and gives the patient specific instructions about its use.
 Full recovery takes about 5 weeks.
 There are no restrictions for walking or stair climbing during the recovery period.
 For the first six weeks at home, objects heavier than 10 pounds should not be lifted, especially over the head.
 Any sleep position that is comfortable for the patient is acceptable as long as the neck brace is worn properly.
 Driving is prohibited during recovery, but short rides as a passenger is allowed.
 Prescription medications are also provided for when the patient leaves the hospital.
 In the event of a bone graft procedure, non-steroidal anti-inflammatory medications are prohibited for six weeks following surgery, as these medications may interfere with the healing.
 As an alternative, a patient may use hot or cold moist compresses over the site or shoulders.
 Incisions may be washed with mild soap and water, but tub baths, swimming pools, or any water immersion should be avoided for six weeks after surgery.

-Why Cervical Spine Surgery in India?
+Why prefer India for Cervical Spine Surgery in India?

-Of late, India has emerged a new medical destination for foreign patients.
+Of late, India has emerged as a new medical destination for foreign patients.
 A large number of patients from across the globe travel to India every year in order to get Cervical Spine Surgery.
 Patients especially from UK,USA, Canada and Africa do come in abundance due to many factors for people from most of the western countries come in order top get urgent medical attention some come due to better healthcare facilities in lowest and the most affordable price.